 Electronic Bill of Lading Forms

 Tech is transforming society.
 Tech is transforming logistics.
 Electronic BOLs are one major area of optimization.

-According to Wikipedia, an electronic bill of lading (eBOL or eB/L) "is the legal and functional equivalent of a paper bill of lading."
+An electronic bill of lading (eBOL or eB/L) “is the legal and functional equivalent of a paper bill of lading.”
 Electronic data interchange (EDI) has become widely accepted throughout the greater business community.

 We have always associated technology with the benefit of saving time.
 As such, the upside of using an eBOL is velocity.
 Less paperwork, in general, means a more streamlined workflow for everyone.